31 Eat From the Pantry Recipes (to use up what you have!)

 Just plug your ingredients into Supercook, and it’ll come up with all the recipes you can make with them!

-Okay, let’s check out a 30+ empty pantry recipes you can use to tide you over til you can grocery shop again!
+Okay, let’s check out this list of your new favorite pantry recipes you can use to tide you over til you can grocery shop again!

 If you have ground beef or turkey, you can make traditional-style chili with canned tomatoes and beans.